apache/spark/docs/sql-ref-syntax-aux-show-table.md

 ---
 ### Description

-SHOW TABLE EXTENDED will show information for all tables matching the given regular expression.
+`SHOW TABLE EXTENDED` will show information for all tables matching the given regular expression.
 Output includes basic table information and file system information like `Last Access`, `Created By`, `Type`, `Provider`, `Table Properties`, `Location`, `Serde Library`, `InputFormat`, `OutputFormat`, `Storage Properties`, `Partition Provider`, `Partition Columns` and `Schema`.

-Users cannot use regular expression for table name if a partition specification is present and  it will output the given partition's file specific system information such as `Partition Parameters` and `Partition Statistics`
+Users cannot use regular expression for the table name if a partition specification is present.
+It will output the given partition's file-system-specific information such as `Partition Parameters` and `Partition Statistics`

 ### Syntax
 {% highlight sql %}